-The existence of the Project Management Office (PMO) will ensure stockholder's partnership and coordination at regional and national levels.
+- 88. The existence of the Project Management Office (PMO) will ensure stockholder's partnership and coordination at regional and national levels.
 Similarly, the Office will facilitate the recruitment of technical experts and support staff that will constitute the Project Team.
 The project office will be responsible for the design and implement of monitoring and evaluation (M&E) framework in accordance with the GEF procedures in order to measure impact indicators on an annual basis.
-The PMO will be entrusted to hold annual tripartite review meetings and prepare mid-term progress reports and project terminal reports.
-The PMO will establish project management information system (MIS), including project website to disseminate information to stakeholders and also put in place adequate communication strategy and perform regular updates with UNIDO website.
+PMO will be entrusted to hold annual tripartite review meetings and prepare mid-term progress reports and project terminal reports.
+PMO will establish project management information system (MIS), including project website to disseminate information to stakeholders and also put in place adequate communication strategy and perform regular updates with UNIDO website. - 89.
+Project outcomes, outputs, and activities, along with responsible entities and stakeholders for each activity, under each project outcome are given below.